 Here are the top 10 ways to spot a good or ever great driving instructor

-Good driving instructors never answer the phone whilst on a driving lesson, they will have their phone out of sight so will not get distracted.
+- Good driving instructors never answer the phone whilst on a driving lesson, they will have their phone out of sight so will not get distracted.

-They will very rarely be late for your driving lessons and if they do run late on that rare occasion they will let you know in good time.
+- They will very rarely be late for your driving lessons and if they do run late on that rare occasion they will let you know in good time.

-Good instructors will always have a plan for your lessons, they will not go for random driving and seeing what pops up.
+- Good instructors will always have a plan for your lessons, they will not go for random driving and seeing what pops up.
 They will have planed your lesson in depth leaving nothing to chance.

-They will not keep moving your lessons around in order to fit other pupils in.
+- They will not keep moving your lessons around in order to fit other pupils in.

 - A good instructor will let you know how you are doing as you go along with your lessons and what you need to improve on.
 Letting you know if you are on target to pass your driving test.

-They will leave time at the end of your lessons so you both can go through the lessons just completed, have a recap on the main points and map out a way forward for your future lessons.
+- They will leave time at the end of your lessons so you both can go through the lessons just completed, have a recap on the main points and map out a way forward for your future lessons.

 - On your lessons, they will never use your time to do little errands like going to a shop to buy themselves something.

-Patience is the hallmark of a great instructor, good ones will always have the time to go over things as much as you need them too.
+- Patience is the hallmark of a great instructor, good ones will always have the time to go over things as much as you need them too.

 - Your instructor will go on the learning experience with you, be it you having a good day or like the best of us who sometimes have bad days.

-Good instructors will get nervous for you when you go for your driving test because they know how hard you have worked for it.
+- Good instructors will get nervous for you when you go for your driving test because they know how hard you have worked for it.

 Bad Driving Instructors

 - The first point is they are more interested in getting money off you at the start of the lessons instead of focussing on helping you have a good lesson.
 These are called cash machine driving instructors.

 - They are constantly checking their phone or are talking to other people whilst on your lesson, apart from this being a bad thing to do and rude, it is illegal.

-Constantly late, it shows a lack of respect for not only your time but you.
+- Constantly late, it shows a lack of respect for not only your time but you.
 Someone who cannot organise their time will not be able to teach you properly.

 - Going on a drive without a plan, randomly driving around an area is not going to help you get your driving licence.
 Your instructor needs to have a plan for every lesson.

-Not listening to your concerns regarding your progress, or not letting you have a practice on the things you feel you need working on.
+- Not listening to your concerns regarding your progress, or not letting you have a practice on the things you feel you need working on.

-Constantly talking about their own lives or about what mistakes their other pupils do.
+- Constantly talking about their own lives or about what mistakes their other pupils do.
 They are there to help you become a good driver not tell you about aspects of their lives.

-Taking you on “test routes” around the same test centre every lesson.
+- Taking you on “test routes” around the same test centre every lesson.
 Not teaching you to drive well but getting you to remember certain roads and junctions.

-Constantly saying if you do this or if you do that you will fail.
+- Constantly saying if you do this or if you do that you will fail.
 Telling you what you should not do as opposed to telling you what you should do.

-Constantly telling you what to do and not letting you have the chance to do it on your own.
+- Constantly telling you what to do and not letting you have the chance to do it on your own.
 You will never learn if you are not given the chance to make mistakes, that is how we learn best.

-Telling you how all their other pupils are better than you and that they pick things up quicker than you.
+- Telling you how all their other pupils are better than you and that they pick things up quicker than you.

 There are lots of good instructors just waiting for your call.
-If you have a good instructor then it’s no harm in giving them a little praise once in a while, it goes a long way and is very much appreciated.
+Remember, that if you have a good instructor then it’s no harm in giving them a little praise once in a while, it goes a long way and is very much appreciated.
 You will find lots of good driving instructors at our company but if we do not cover your area, please call as there may be a meeting point we could arrange or alternatively, here is a link to your local driving instructors